Mountaintop view in Grenada

 22) Transportation & Local Etiquette

 While driving is convenient for short trips, taxis and buses are also great ways to get around.
-When interacting with locals, greetings such as “Good morning” or “Good afternoon” go a long way.
+When interacting with locals, a simple “Good morning” or “Good afternoon” goes a long way.
 Tipping is appreciated but not mandatory.

 Grenada is a treasure trove of experiences—rich chocolate, flavorful rum, serene beaches, and vibrant culture.
 It’s an island that rewards curiosity, adventure, and mindfulness.
 I’ve returned multiple times, and each visit feels like discovering something new.

-Whether you’re hiking waterfalls, savoring chocolate, or practicing yoga with the ocean breeze in your hair, the many things to do in Grenada create moments that linger long after you leave—drawing you back again and again.
+Whether you’re hiking waterfalls, savoring chocolate, or practicing yoga with the ocean breeze in your hair, the many things to do in Grenada create moments that linger long after you leave.

 Liked it?
 Pin it!